Spatial Infrastructure as Code: Architecture and Production Fundamentals

 // Explicit dependency ensures network readiness before DB provisioning

 Vendor lock-in remains a critical risk for agencies and SaaS providers managing petabyte-scale spatial datasets.
-Architecting for Multi-Cloud GIS Strategy requires abstracting cloud-specific services behind portable interfaces, standardizing on open formats like GeoParquet and Cloud Optimized GeoTIFF (COG), and leveraging OGC API standards to decouple data layers from underlying infrastructure.
-By treating cloud providers as interchangeable execution environments rather than architectural anchors, organizations maintain operational agility while preserving strict compliance boundaries.
+Reducing that risk requires abstracting cloud-specific services behind portable interfaces, standardizing on open formats such as GeoParquet and Cloud Optimized GeoTIFF (COG), and leaning on the OGC API standards to decouple data layers from the underlying infrastructure.
+When data is stored in a COG and served through an OGC-conformant interface, the bucket, the tile server, and even the cloud provider become interchangeable execution environments rather than architectural anchors.
+The portability boundary is the open format and the open API; everything below it can be re-provisioned from the same codebase against a different provider with no change to the data contract.

 Operational Maturity Checklist